OpenTermsArchive/contrib-versions/Blogspot/Terms of Service.md

 Google Terms of Service

-Last modified: April 14, 2014 (view archived versions)
+Last modified: October 25, 2017 (view archived versions)

 Welcome to Google!

 Thanks for using our products and services (“Services”).
-The Services are provided by Google Inc. (“Google”), located at 1600 Amphitheatre Parkway, Mountain View, CA 94043, United States.
+The Services are provided by Google LLC (“Google”), located at 1600 Amphitheatre Parkway, Mountain View, CA 94043, United States.

 By using our Services, you are agreeing to these terms.
 Please read them carefully.